-- a.
-May be blatant and intentional and involve an overt action, a threat, or reprisal, or may be subtle and indirect, with a coercive aspect that is unstated. - b.
-Does not have to include intent to harm or be directed at a specific target. - c.
-May be committed by anyone, regardless of gender, age, position, or authority. - d.
-May occur in any context, although the context often involves a power differential between two persons, which may be due to differences in social, or educational relationships. - e.
-May occur in the classroom, in the workplace, in residential settings, or in any other context or setting connected to the university or related activities. - f.
-May be committed by or against an individual, organization, or group.
+- $\circ\,$ May be blatant and intentional and involve an obvious action, a threat, or revenge. - $\circ$ May be subtle and indirect, with a coercive aspect that is unstated. - Does not have to include intent to harm or be directed at a specific target.

+May be committed by anyone, regardless of protected characteristic, gender, age, position, or authority.

-- g.
-May occur in digital environments including but not limited to social media, websites, educational platforms, and electronic mail. - h.
-May be a one-time event or may be part of a pattern of behavior. - i.
-May be committed in the presence of others or when the parties are alone. - j.
-May affect not only the person at whom it is directed, but also third parties who witness or observe harassment. - E. Dishonesty and Misrepresentation: Non-academic dishonesty, including but not limited to, - i.
-Misrepresenting information or furnishing false information to university officials, misrepresentation of information including but not limited to: age, name, date of birth, or residence; - ii.
-Furnishing false or misleading information regarding affiliation with or relationship to the university or during any university process, including any conduct process; - iii.
-Forgery, unauthorized alteration, or unauthorized use or possession of any documents, records, or identification cards, including fraudulent government identification, computer records, misuse of computer facilities, and electronic mailing systems.
+- May occur in any context, including but not limited to social, work, or educational relationships that include a power differential. - May occur in the classroom, in the workplace, in residential settings, or in any other context or setting connected to the university or related activities.
+Incidents that occur off-campus can also be discriminatory harassment, consistent with other provisions in this Code regarding off-campus behavior. - May be committed by or against an individual, organization, or group - May occur in digital environments including but not limited to social media, websites, educational platforms, and electronic mail. - May be a one-time event or may be part of a pattern of behavior. - May be committed in the presence of others or when the parties are alone. - May affect not only the person at whom it is directed, but also third parties who witness or observe harassment. - E. Dishonesty and Misrepresentation: Non-academic dishonesty, including but not limited to, - Misrepresenting information or providing false information to university officials.
+Misrepresentation of information includes but is not limited to age, name, date of birth, or residence; - Providing false or misleading information regarding affiliation with or relationship to the university.
+This includes providing false or misleading information regarding enrollment status or degrees or credentials in progress or conferred by the university if that false or misleading information impacts the university (e.g., false information is provided to potential graduate schools or employers). - Providing false or misleading information during any university process, including any conduct process; - Forgery, unauthorized alteration, or unauthorized use or possession of any documents, records, or identification cards, including fraudulent government identification.